Monarchy of the Netherlands: Other functions of the monarch

 The monarch has several functions in addition to the duties and responsibilities described in previous sections.
 Some of these are (partly) constitutional; others are more traditional in nature.

 The monarch is the head of state of the Kingdom of the Netherlands.
 As such, the monarch is the face of the kingdom toward the world: ambassadors of the Netherlands are emissaries of the monarch, foreign ambassadors represent foreign heads of state to the monarch.
 It is the monarch that makes official state visits to foreign heads of state as representative of the Netherlands.
-He or She represents the monarch whose face is shown on Dutch stamps and Dutch euro coins.
+He or She represents the monarch whose face is shown on Dutch stamps and euro coins.

 Constitutionally, the monarch is the head of the Dutch Council of State.
 The council is a constitutional body of the Netherlands that serves two purposes.
 First, it is an advisory council to the government which advises on the desirability, practicability and constitutionality of new proposals of law.

 Second, it is the Supreme court for the Netherlands in matters of administrative law.
 The position of the monarch as constitutional head of this Council means two things for the constitutional position of the monarch: